Sexual harassment: Beyond sexual advances

 Definitions of sexual harassment have changed over time, and common legal definitions now differ in some ways from those used by psychologists and other researchers.
 All tend to incorporate an element of unwelcome behavior, but researchers often define sexual harassment by the behavior that occurred, while legal definitions focus on whether certain requirements are met.

 Over the 1980s and 1990s, psychologists defined gender harassment as a key subtype of sexual harassment.
 Gender harassment is a class of verbal or nonverbal behaviors that insult or provoke based on gender: examples include sexual comments or jokes, sexualized imagery, and comments based on gendered stereotypes.
 Notably, all of these examples were provided in Rowe's original 1973 Saturn's Rings report on sexual harassment and discrimination.
 There are many motivations for gender harassment, but two important ones are sexist beliefs and gender policing.
-Both factors cause gender harassment to reinforce existing gender roles, causing legal scholar Katherine Franke to label gender harassment as "a technology of sexism."
+Both factors cause gender harassment to reinforce existing gender roles, causing legal scholar Katherine Franke to label gender harassment as "a technology of sexism".

 Gender harassment has nothing to do with sexual attraction and is not a type of sexual advance.
 This can make it confusing that it is a type of sexual harassment, because the word "sexual" seems to imply underlying sexual desire.
 Initial legal and social theories of sexual harassment often viewed it as motivated by sexual desire.
 However, explanations of the underlying cause later changed to a male desire to dominate or a desire for anyone to maintain their sex-based social status.
 These theories reframe sexual harassment as harassment based on sex or gender, rather than something inherently sexual.
-Various legal and sociological definitions of sexual harassment include nonsexual, sexist behavior, but the emphasis on the word "sexual" means the definitions often cause confusion and debate.
+Various legal and sociological definitions of sexual harassment include non-sexual, sexist behavior, but the emphasis on the word "sexual" means the definitions often cause confusion and debate.
 Some laws explicitly cover unwanted sexual and sex-based behavior under their definition of "sexual harassment," while others define sex-based harassment and sexual harassment as two different types of harassment.
 Some researchers have advocated for the term "sexual harassment" to be replaced with "sex-based harassment" to emphasize the fact that these types of harassment center on gender, not the presence of sexual desire in harassment.

 In the late 1990s, some legal scholars began to advocate for more explicitly including gender harassment in sexual harassment law, but this was a minority view.
 Existing sexual harassment law frequently does cover some instances of gender harassment, but it is often viewed as less severe than other types of sexual harassment in a legal context.
-However, psychologists continue to emphasize study of gender harassment because it is by far the most common type of harassment and has major negative consequences both for the individuals faced with it and the groups who are exposed to repeated gender harassment.
+However, psychologists continue to emphasize the study of gender harassment because it is by far the most common type of harassment and has major negative consequences both for the individuals faced with it and the groups who are exposed to repeated gender harassment.